-The term 'National Bank' is included in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'National Bank' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 National Bank refers to one of several different concepts depending on which country a person is contemplating.
 Within the universe of banking in developing countries, it relates to banks which are owned and operated by the nation.
 It can also mean a private bank that operates on a national scale (rather than internationally or locally).
 In the past, many economists utilized the term interchangeably with central bank.
 Examples of this are the National Bank of Ethiopia and the National Bank of Cambodia.
 These central banks bear the responsibility of establishing and managing monetary policy in their own sovereign nations and economies.